being0/bol_kalah/README.md

 * **Using Groovy/Spock for test**

-  Groovy/Spock provides a lot of flexibilities for testing:
+  Groovy/Spock provides a lot of benefits for testing:
     * Being more verbose than Junit, you can write your specification on method names as it is in the documentation.
     * Using operator overloading to simplify asserts
     * Enforcing BDD